BracketSpace/Notification/readme.txt

 [See the developer documentation](https://docs.bracketspace.com/notification/developer/general) if you don't believe us.

-= DEFAULT NOTIFICATIONS =
+= DEFAULT CARRIERS =

 * Email
 * Webhook

 = DEFAULT RECIPIENTS =

-The plugin comes with few registered by default recipient types:
+The plugin comes with few registered by default recipient types for Email Carrier:

 * Email address or Merge Tag – free type email address or a Merge Tag
 * Administrator – takes an email from General Settings page